diarmuidoconnor/ewd-module-2025/topic07/talk-1/Design.md

-# Patterns and Routing.
+# Patterns, Routing, and Performance.

-Patterns covered include Render Props and Provider.
-Routing topics include: programmitic navigation; alternative Route.
+The remaining patterns (Provider) and Routing samples.
+Server state caching.